 We offer a stimulating new course in British, American and Comparative Politics.
-There has never been a more exciting time to study Politics: Independence, Coalition the prospect of Scottish Devolution, Government, the surprise 2015 General Election result, the ongoing BREXIT crisis, the even more surprising 2017 snap General Election, the transformation of the political parties and the emergence of 'third parties', the 'Corbyn effect', and the 'Boris effect' In American Politics, there has been the Obama presidency and the surprise election of Donald Trump.
-More broadly, the emergence of populism in modern politics has contributed to a significant upheaval in 'established' politics.
+There has never been a more exciting time to study Politics: Devolution, the prospect of Scottish Independence, Coalition Government following the surprise 2015 General Election result, BREXIT and its ongoing consequences, the even more surprising 2017 snap General Election, the transformation of the political parties and the emergence of 'third parties', the short lived 'Corbyn effect', (including Starmer's revolution), the 'Boris effect' in BREXIT, the 2019 General Election, and the crisis provoked by a pandemic.
+And, of course, the shocking demise of two Prime Ministers in 2022.
+In American Politics, there has been the Obama presidency, the surprise election of Donald Trump in 2016, and the ill-tempered 2020 election in the midst of a pandemic.
+More broadly, the emergence of populism and group activism in modern politics has contributed to a significant upheaval in 'established' politics.
 The new syllabus takes all this, and unfolding topical events, into account.
 Importantly, the syllabus presumes no previous formal study of the subject, because no GCSE in the subject exists, but that is no disadvantage.
 It is assumed prospective pupils will have a genuine interest in, or curiosity about, current events.
 The syllabus is designed with beginners in mind, and progresses to stretch them intellectually over two years.